Quadriplegia and Paraplegia

 The most common serious injury suffered by victims of an auto accident, truck accident, boat accident, motorcycle accident or other vehicle accident in is a neck, back or spinal cord injury.
-Charles Scholle and the Scholle Law team are Georgia spinal cord injury lawyers with significant experience in the successful representation of victims of these serious injuries.
+Charles Scholle and the Scholle Law team are Duluth spinal cord injury attorneys with significant experience in the successful representation of victims of these serious injuries.

 Spinal cord injuries are extremely serious, requiring immediate medical attention.
-As Gwinnett County injury lawyers specializing in Georgia spinal cord injury cases, we recommend that injured victims seek the medical support of the most experienced physicians in this field.
+Our spinal cord injury lawyers in Duluth specialize in these injury cases.
+We recommend that injured victims seek the medical support of the most experienced physicians in this field.
 With new research and treatment methods, patients can benefit from the guidance of those who have updated knowledge in these injuries.

 Patients can experience differing symptoms which depend on the trauma’s severity and location.
 With a "complete spinal cord injury," the nerves do not function at any point below the injury and with a "partial spinal cord injury" there is some nerve function below the injury.

 Understanding vertebrae anatomy is important in understanding how the spinal cord can be injured.
 We have four movable vertebrae: seven cervical, 12 thoracic and five lumbar.
 The spinal nerves wind through the spinal canal.
 The cervical vertebrae are located in the neck, the thoracic are located in the upper back and the lumbar are located in the lower back.
 Vertebrae are numbered in sequential order so that C1 is the top cervical vertebrae and C7 is the bottom, just above the thoracic vertebrae that begin with T1 and so on.
 An injury occurring higher up the spinal cord results in relatively more paralysis than one in the lower vertebrae.